kkipngenokoech/100_days_of_code/GIT.md

 git merge - pull whatever you were doing in other branches into the main/the branch you are currently are branch - `git merge <branch name>` deleting a branch? `git branch -d <branch name>` if the branch has already been merged with main else use flag `-D`.

 setting the default branch for all your repos `git config --global init.defaultBranch main`

 when you create a new branch you need to push it to your github remote repo `git push origin <name of the repo>`

+## git log

+gives you a history of your previous commit

+## git checkout -f

+returns to the previously commited stage if you had made some changes but you hadn't committed them then.